marinatalantceva/epp22-23-final_project/README.md

 1. Read the following chapter **Project Purpose** to get an intuition what the *Helium Network* is about.
 We briefly describe what a *Helium* hotspot is and what makes people adopt it.
 We additionally explain where we get our data from.
 2. Run pytask (as explained below).
-3. Read the resulting pdf-document.
+3. Read the pdf-document, resulting from LaTeX file.
 It will provide a description of the prediction model we used in our analysis, as well as a clear data exploration.
 Additionally, we are using this pdf-document to present and discuss our results (using graphs).
 Finally, we talk about limitations of our work and give suggestions for future research.

 ### Pytask Information